Zint Barcode Generator and Zint Barcode Studio User Manual

 Zint Barcode Studio on startup - main window with Data tab

 This is the main window of Zint Barcode Studio.
-The top of the window shows a preview of the barcode which the current settings would create.
+The top of the window shows a preview of the barcode that the current settings would create.
 These settings can be changed using the controls below.
 The text box in the "Data to Encode" groupbox on this first Data tab allows you to enter the data to be encoded.
-When you are happy with your settings you can use the "Save As" button to save the resulting image to a file.
+When you are happy with your settings you can use the "Save..." button to save the resulting image to a file.

 The "Symbology" drop-down box gives access to all of the symbologies supported by Zint shown in alphabetical order.
 The text box to its right can filter the drop-down to only show matching symbologies.
 For instance typing "mail" will only show barcodes in the drop-down whose names contain the word "mail".
 Each word entered will match.
 So typing "mail post" will show barcodes whose names contain "mail" or "post" (or both).

 The "BMP" and "SVG" buttons at the bottom will copy the image to the clipboard in BMP format and SVG format respectively.
-Further copy-to-clipboard formats are available by clicking the "Menu" button, along with "CLI Equivalent", "Save As", "Factory Reset", "Help", "About" and "Quit" options.
+Further copy-to-clipboard formats are available by clicking the "Menu" button, along with "CLI Equivalent...", "Save As...", "Factory Reset...", "Help (online)", "About..." and "Quit" options.
 Most of the options are also available in a context menu by right-clicking the preview.

 3.2 GS1 Composite Groupbox